mbauhardt/antw/docu/jekyll-bootstrap/index.md

 ---
 {% include JB/setup %}

-### About
+### What is antw
-Antw is a wrapper for apache ant.
-Antw attach at runtime a bunch of loggers to log some helpful statistics about your build.
-All statistics are logged to a directory called *antw* located in your build directory (usually *build/antw*).
+Antw is a wrapper which contains [apache ant](http://ant.apache.org) with some nice features.
+Antw attach at runtime a bunch of loggers to log some helpful statistics about your ant build.

-### What antw will do for you
-Antw will download and install apache ant version 1.8.3 for you under directory

-    ~/.antw/install/contrib

-It provides a script that use a set of loggers.
-Not more.
+All statistics are logged into files under directory called *antw* located in your build directory (usually *build/antw*).

+The current main features of antw are

++ many loggers which logs very helpful statistics about your ant targets
++ junit formatters to log statictics about your junit tests
++ a built in profiler which logs profiling statistics about your code